RobTheTeacher/git-guide/html/README-TEAM-3.md

 Add an area explaining what happens when you push changes in a new branch, and what a user should do.

+Task )

+Add an area explaining the 'git reset --hard HEAD' command an the dangers of using it

 --------------------------------------

 This guide will be for your use - please add content in your own words, but cut and paste if you have to.
 Github docs should have good explanations for the commands, sites like https://git-scm.com/ will have very detailed explanations.
 Use any resource you want.